Why Korean Sunscreens Can’t Be Sold In Australia

 Today, we’re exploring why Korean sunscreens can’t be sold in Australia…but it’s not for the reasons you might think!

 Korean (and Asian sunscreens in general) are beloved by beauty lovers all over the world for their cosmetically elegant formulas that don’t leave a white cast and blend well with makeup.
-Unfortunately, they’re not as easy to get our hands on as we’d like, especially in Australia.

 Although it probably goes without saying, sunscreen is used to protect skin from the harmful rays of the sun.
-The products themselves contain substances that either absorb or reflect the sun’s UV rays and prevent most of it from penetrating the skin and damaging skin cells.
+Sunscreen products themselves contain substances that either absorb or reflect the sun’s UV rays and prevent most of it from penetrating the skin and damaging skin cells.

 In Australia, thanks to our extra harsh UV factor, the sunscreens we use need to be safe and effective in order to prevent skin cancer and sun damage.

-In Australia, the sale of sunscreens is regulated by the Therapeutic Goods Administration (the “TGA“), which is similar to America’s FDA.
 The TGA classifies sunscreens as products that are “primarily used for protection from UV radiation and have an SPF of 4 or more”.
 In addition, the TGA also regulates the sale of moisturisers that contain sunscreen with an SPF greater than 15.
-Makeupis excluded.
+Makeupis excluded from the TGA's regime.

-The TGA requires that in order to be sold in Australia, sunscreen products be tested to determine their SPF, which is printed on the label.
+The TGA requires that in order to be sold in Australia, sunscreen products must be tested to determine their SPF, which is printed on the label.
 Only approved ingredients can be included in sunscreens, and each of these ingredients has been assessed for safety.

 Before a sunscreen can be legally marketed in Australia, it needs to be included in the Australian Register of Therapeutic Goods (the “ARTG“), a link to which can be found here.

 In short, this is the reason why Korean sunscreens (or at least, none that we know of!) are able to legally be sold in Australia – yet.
-At present, none of them are included on the ARTG.
+At present, none of them are listed on the ARTG.

-As you might expect from a country that has some of the harshest rays in the world, it is not a simple process to apply to have a product included on the ARTG.
+As you might expect from a country that has some of the harshest rays in the world, it is not a simple process to apply to have a product listed on the ARTG.
 In fact, Australia is well known for being one of the most difficult countries in the world for a product to pass testing.

 In 2012, the TGA made changes to how sunscreen products were authorised for supply in Australia.
 The move incorporated changes to labelling, including for sunscreens with a rating of up to SPF 50+.